 - Income should be at least 3 times the rent or substantial cash equity to offset.

-- Credit score of 730 or higher is our starting point.
+- Credit score of 740 or higher is our starting point.
 A lower score will be considered depending on the reason.
-Oftentimes a credit sore will be in the 600’s simply due to lack of credit, not because of bad credit.
+Oftentimes a credit score will be in the 600’s simply due to lack of credit, not because of bad credit.

-- Is there Criminal history that would be warrant a decline ?
+- Is there Criminal history that would warrant a declined application

 - Criminal record is checked to make sure the applicant does not have a history that would put our neighbors in danger.